-"Finished 3 months levantine dialect course in november 2017 and it was an amazing experience!
+"Finished 3 months Levantine dialect course in November 2017 and it was an amazing experience!
 Respect!
 Professional teachers and high quality course!
 Highly recommended!
-Whether to study arabic for professional or personal use.
+Whether to study Arabic for professional or personal use.

-Plus, great to live in this vibrant city with the souk, the different neighbourhoods, the sea side and the shisha bars where everybody greets you with a smile and wants to socialize :-) what a wonderful energy this city has!
+Plus, great to live in this vibrant city with the souk, the different neighborhoods, the sea side and the shisha bars where everybody greets you with a smile and wants to socialize :-) what a wonderful energy this city has!

 Easy to travel from Tripoli to other cities, villages, shores or mountains with the mini vans and buses.